taustation-fan/taustation-fan.github.io/README.md

 the destination can be a connected jump gate or a local station.
 On other stations, you can just select local destinations.

-Using a ship consumes fuel proportionally to the distance travelled.
+Using a ship consumes fuel proportionally to the travel time.
 You can refuel at any dock, though the price per fuel depends on the station, and is roughly proportional to the station level.
 It varies between roughly 1,500 credits per gram on Tau Station to about 12,000 credits per gram on Yards of Gadani and Bordeaux.

+Refueling is also very slow.

-Traveling to local stations is cheaper with the private shuttle than with public shuttles; the interstellar jump is only cheaper with the private shuttle if you refuel at Tau Station afterwards.
+Traveling to local stations is cheaper with the private shuttle than with public shuttles; the interstellar jump is slightly more expensive if you refuel at Tau Station, and much more expensive if you refuel anywhere in Alpha Centauri.

 Ships also require regular but infrequent repairs, and occasional refurbishments.

+Repairs are somewhat affordable on Shipyards, but fairly expensive on stations without shipyards.

-Repairs are fairly expensive, and for example repairing a 4% damage takes around 70 segments (more than half a day!), and during the time of repair, you are confined to docks.
+For instance, repairing a 4% damage at the Docks takes around 70 segments (more than half a day!), and during the time of repair, you are confined to docks.
 You can spend bonds to reduce the repair time.